MANASSAS NATIONAL BATTLEFIELD PARK

 Follow this with a walking or driving tour of the battlefield.
 See the statue honoring the stand of General "Stonewall" Jackson and his Virginians, visit the blood-soaked grounds of the "stone house", and listen for echos of the rebel yell first voiced below the "Hellfire Line" that marked the cannon batteries above a stream.

-PARKING: 6 wheelchair accessible parking spaces.
+PARKING: 6 wheelchair accessible parking spaces at the Henry Hill Visitor Center.

 TYPES OF PATHS: Asphalt and flagstone.
 A paved path at Stone Bridge and grassy areas have steep grades requiring assistance for persons in wheelchairs.
 Paths are up to 1 mile long.